IPA.CONF(5) IPA.CONF(5)

 ac_gather_add = "<regexp>";

-ac_gahter_sub = "<regexp>";
+ac_gather_sub = "<regexp>";

 }

-used only with static rules, but can gather statistics from static and
+These parameters can be used with static rules only, but can gather

 The ac_list is a synchronous parameter in respect to the rule section:

-when some rule is updated, statistics is fetched from each accounting
+when some rule is updated statistics is fetched from each accounting

-to the rule section: current rule gets statistics from a rule matched
+parameters in respect to the rule section: current rule gets statistics

-ac_gather_* parameters' regular expressions when this matched rule is
+this matched rule is updated.

 Example: